 Taranto is often called "The Spartan City" as it was ancient Sparta's only colony (founded in 706 BC).
-Circa 500 BC it was one of the world's largest cities (population ~300,000).
+Circa 500 BC it was one of world's largest cities (population ~300,000).
 Current city's landscape is characterized by 3 peninsulas and an artificial island (formed after digging a ditch during the Aragon Castle's construction).

 The city is served by a railway connecting it with Rome, Naples, Milan, Bologna, Bari, Reggio di Calabria, Brindisi.
 Ponte Girevole bridge (built 1887, length 90 m / 295 ft) stretches over the ship canal that joins "two seas" (Little Sea, and Big Sea).
 Ponte Girevole is a swing bridge (movable bridge).